netgrif/nae-backend-application-starter/README.md

 ## Further help

-If you need any help with the project you can write us via rising an [issue](https://github.com/netgrif/application-engine/issues) or engage in a [discussion](https://github.com/netgrif/application-engine/discussions) in the [NAE repository](https://github.com/netgrif/application-engine).
+If you need any help with the project you can write us a help request as an [issue](https://github.com/netgrif/application-engine/issues) or engage in a [discussion](https://github.com/netgrif/application-engine/discussions) in the [NAE repository](https://github.com/netgrif/application-engine).